Prowo/Prowo/README.md

 ## About Me

-1st year Master's student in Natural Language Processing seeking Summer 2024 Artificial Intelligence Engineering internship, passionate about conversation agents and human-computer interaction
+Master's student graduate from UCSC in Natural Language Processing seeking AI/ML Engineer position and aspiring PhD student for Computational Psychiatry.

 ## Projects